redbadger/crux/docs/src/part-4/runtime.md

 request returned from the current core "transaction" (one call to `process_event` or `resolve`).

+Which of the three constructors a given operation may be sent with is decided by the operation type itself: an operation declares a `RequestKind` — notify, request or stream — and the other two constructors stop compiling for it.
+That declaration is also what the runtime records on the `RequestHandle` it builds, and what type generation hands to shells.
+An operation that declares nothing keeps the older behaviour, where the kind is whatever the call site chose.

 ```admonish note
 In this chapter, we will focus on the runtime and the core interface and ignore
 the serialisation, bridge and FFI, and return to them in the following sections.